awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 + If you configure a network type \(VPC or EC2\-Classic\), subnet, and Availability Zone for your template, these settings are ignored in favor of what is specified in the Auto Scaling group\.
 + If you specify a network interface, you must configure the security group as part of the network interface, and not in the **Security Groups** section of the template\.
 + You cannot specify multiple network interfaces\.
-+ You cannot specify private IP addresses\.
++ You cannot assign specific private IP addresses\.
+When an instance launches, a private address is allocated from the CIDR range of the subnet in which the instance is launched\.
+For more information on specifying CIDR ranges for your VPC or subnet, see the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.
 + To specify an existing network interface to use, its device index must be 0 \(eth0\)\.
 For this scenario, you must use the CLI or API to create the Auto Scaling group\.
 When you create the group using the CLI create\-auto\-scaling\-group command or API CreateAutoScalingGroup action, you must specify the Availability Zones parameter instead of the subnet \(VPC zone identifier\) parameter\.
 + You cannot use host placement affinity\.